sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ```
 ## Step Three: Graph Production

-In the following script, we will create graphs showcasing the abundance and relative abundance of our ASVs by taxonomic rank.
+In the following script, we will create graphs showcasing the absolute and relative abundance of our ASVs by taxa.

 We will begin with creating a bar graph of our sample's absolute abundance by Phylum using the plot_bar() function.